Practical algorithms for Hierarchical overlap graphs: Experimental Evaluation

 We evaluate the algorithms on the real datasets described in \Cref{tab:realDatasets}. \texttt{CazauxR} timed out ($\approx 12$hrs) on larger bacterial genome datasets.
-Hence, its evaluation is limited to EST datasets.
-In both the datasets, we first compute $\cal E$ from the strings in $T(\cal E)$ time, which is used to compute $\cal H$ by all the algorithms.
-Note that $T(\cal E)$ is comparable to the running time of all algorithms when the dataset is large but extremely large for smaller datasets.
+Hence, its evaluation is limited to EST datasets (see \Cref{tab:ActRelDumpSmall} in \Cref{apn:impChoices} for details), while the rest are evaluated on all the datasets (see \Cref{tab:RelPerfRealDatasets}).
+In both the datasets, we first compute $\cal E$ from the strings, which is used as an input to compute $\cal H$ by all the algorithms.
+Note that the time and memory to compute $\cal E$ is comparable to the running time of all algorithms when the dataset is large but extremely large for smaller datasets.
 This can be explained by comparing the relative sizes of $\cal A$ and $\cal E$ for EST ($100-300\times$) and bacterial genomes ($1.5-10\times$) as for computing $\cal E$ the input is $\cal A$, while $\cal H$ is computed using $\cal E$.
 We also note that the size of $\cal H$ only slightly improves $\cal E$, which indicates the significance of computing non-linear algorithms using $\cal E$ (computable linearly) instead of directly from $\cal A$.
-The results are shown relative to the best, the actual performances are added to \Cref{apn:actP} for the sake of completeness.
+The results are shown relative to the best time and memory (actual performances are added to \Cref{apn:actP}).